Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 April 2025 13.37.29 UTC
+- WIB: Kamis, 24 April 2025 14.26.35 UTC
-- WITA: Kamis, 24 April 2025 14.37.29 UTC
+- WITA: Kamis, 24 April 2025 15.26.35 UTC
-- WIT: Kamis, 24 April 2025 15.37.29 UTC
+- WIT: Kamis, 24 April 2025 16.26.35 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: friendship
+Kategori: technology